RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-argocd/README.md

 > Note: If you are using this plugin in a Backstage monorepo that contains the code for `@backstage/plugin-scaffolder-backend`, you need to modify your internal build processes to transpile files from the `node_modules` folder as well.

+> Note: To use this scaffolder action you need to ensure the Argo CD user you are utilizing has the `create` permission for both `projects` and `applications`

 You need to configure the action in your backend:

 ## From your Backstage root directory